-Mix the spices for the breakfast sausage together in a small bowl while you heat a large skillet over medium-high heat.
+- Mix the spices for the breakfast sausage together in a small bowl while you heat a large skillet over medium-high heat.

 - Reduce the heat to medium-low.
-Add the flour and white pepper to the chicken, stirring until no longer visible.
+Add the butter, flour, and white pepper to the chicken, stirring until no longer visible.

 - Gradually add the milk and continue cooking for 8-10 minutes, stirring occasionally, until the gravy thickens.
 Once the gravy is as thick as you'd like, reduce the heat to its lowest setting to keep warm.
 (If the gravy thickens too much as it cools, you can add a bit more milk.)